ARGOeu/argodoc/content/guides/sync.md

 #### Directory structure

-Job folders for each customer are placed under the same `EGI/` directory and names are read from config file.
+Job folders for each customer are placed under the customer's `OutputDir` directory and appropriate directory names are read from the config file.
 Segment of configuration file that reflects the creation of directories is for example:

-	[DIR]
-	OutputDir = /var/lib/argo-connectors/EGI/

 	[CUSTOMER_EGI]
+	OutputDir = /var/lib/argo-connectors/EGI
 	Jobs = JOB_Test1, JOB_Test2

 	[JOB_Test1]